 When you choose to major in counseling, you’ll take courses in personality theories, substance abuse counseling, family counseling, marital counseling, and adjustment and learning issues in children and adolescents.
 Our comprehensive program also allows you to specialize in one of two degree tracks in professional counseling or school counseling, depending on your career goals.

 The professional counseling track is designed for students who are interested in pursuing a career in any area of the counseling field and working with people of all ages, races, cultural backgrounds, and circumstances.
 It includes courses in grief counseling, analysis of the individual, and adult diagnosis and treatment planning, as well as two semesters of internship experience.
-This broad-based degree track will ensure that you meet professional counselor licensure requirements in either the state of Missouri or Illinois.
+This broad-based degree track will ensure that you meet professional counselor licensure requirements in either the state of Missouri.

 The school counseling track will give you the tools you need to succeed as a certified counselor working with children and young adults in a school setting.
 School counselors typically assist with individual academic planning, provide student guidance counseling, offer consultation for educators, and collaborate with parents and teachers to ensure the emotional well-being of children and youth.

 The school counseling track includes classes in human growth and development, family and school consulting, and lifestyle and career services.
 This track ensures that you meet the requirements for school counselor certification in the state of Missouri.

 What Can You Do with a Counseling Degree

 Graduates with a Master of Arts degree in counseling are fully prepared to work in a variety of school and/or mental health settings with individuals, groups, and families.
 Many go on to specialize in a particular area, such as marriage and family therapy, substance abuse counseling, mental health counseling, career counseling, and school guidance counseling.